MaxYari/OpenMWLuaPhysics/README.md

 Install dependencies:
 [OpenMW Impact Effects](https://www.nexusmods.com/morrowind/mods/55508)
+Highly recommended, but probably not required.

 ---
-Download repository, drop the archive into Mod Organiser 2
+Use Mod Organiser 2 - if you downloaded mod archive manually (e.g from Git) - drag-n-drop it into the Mod Organiser 2

 Or, if you want to install manually: